-g) Review Latest Changes and Development in Regulatory, Statutory and Accounting Standards
+i) Review Latest Changes and Development in Regulatory, Statutory and Accounting Standards

 During the Audit Committee meetings, the Audit Committee was kept informed of new and revised accounting standards through the disclosures in the quarterly report announcements and through briefings provided by the external auditors.
-In addition, briefings on the updates and changes to the MCCG, MMLR and other legal and regulatory requirements were provided to the Audit Committee members and the Board members by professionals.
+In addition, briefings on the updates and changes to the MCCG 2021, the Guidelines on Conduct of Directors of Listed Corporations and Their Subsidiaries, MMLR compliances as well as other legal and regulatory requirements were provided to the Audit Committee members and the Board members by professionals.

-h) Review the Draft Circular to Shareholders on the Proposed Renewal of Existing Shareholders' Mandate for RRPTs of a Revenue or Trading Nature and Share Buy-Back Statement in relation to the Proposed Renewal of Authority for the Company to Purchase its Own Shares
+j) Review the Draft Circular to Shareholders on the Proposed Renewal of Existing Shareholders' Mandate for RRPTs of a Revenue or Trading Nature and Share Buy-Back Statement in relation to the Proposed Renewal of Authority for the Company to Purchase its Own Shares

-Based on the review of the draft circulars and relevant procedures set out in the draft circular in relation to the proposed renewal of shareholders' mandate for RRPTs, the Audit Committee was of the opinion that the procedures were sufficient to ensure RRPTs are entered into at arm's length and in accordance with the Company's normal commercial terms and on terms which are not more favourable to the Related Parties than those generally available to the public, and not the detriment of the minority shareholders of the Company.
+Based on the review of the draft circulars and relevant procedures set out in the draft circular in relation to the proposed renewal of shareholders' mandate for RRPTs, the Audit Committee was of the opinion that the procedures were sufficient to ensure RRPT is entered into at arm's length and in accordance with the Company's normal commercial terms and on terms which are not more favourable to the Related Parties than those generally available to the public, and not the detriment of the minority shareholders of the Company.